Pasta making class in Italy was one of the most cherished parts of our holiday.

 Allison, July 2025

-If you’re going to Rome, seriously—book this pasta-making class near Piazza Navona.
-It’s run by In Rome Cooking, just a few steps from the famous square.
+This Italian pasta making class near Rome's Piazza Navona, is run by In Rome Cooking.
 The space feels super welcoming, and right from the start, they hand you a glass of wine and get you cooking.

 You’ll make fresh pasta from scratch—like actual dough, rolling, shaping into ravioli, tagliatelle, even tortellini.
 Then you cook up traditional Roman sauces, and finish with a hands-on tiramisù.
 It’s all really easy to follow, even if you’ve never cooked before.